-The price of homeowners insurance varies between each person.
-Insurance companies consider a few different factors when they’re setting your rates.
+The price of homeowners insurance varies by person.
+Insurers consider a few different factors when they’re setting your rates.
 Typically, they look at factors that tell them whether or not you’re a risk to file future claims.

 How many claims you’ve filed in the past plays a huge role in your current and future rates.
 They might also look at your credit score and insurance history.
 Where you live can also be key.
 Crime rates, natural disasters, and other risks can cause your rates to rise.
 As will the number of claims that people are filing in the area.

-To best understand how much you’ll pay for insurance, it’s a good idea to compare homeowners insurance quotes.
+To best understand how much you’ll pay, it’s a good idea to compare homeowners insurance quotes.
 This way, you can get the best deal by finding out what each company would charge you.
-Doing so could save you money on homeowners insurance.
+Doing so could save you money on coverage for your house.

 Frequently Asked Questions

-Q: What’s the best type of homeowners insurance policy?
+What’s the best type of home insurance policy?

-A: The most common homeowners insurance policy is HO-3.
+The most common homeowners policy is HO-3.
 This policy protects you from all 16 perils or disasters that could damage your home.
-It also typically includes all four of the basic home coverage types:
+It also typically includes all four of the basic coverage types:

 - Liability protection

 But the type of policy that offers you the most protection is HO-5.
 This is typically a good fit for those who have expensive belongings or a new home.
 It covers you from all perils as well.

 Does homeowners insurance cover flood damage?